 What we know

-Based on available information about the missile test, we know that the Pukguksong-3 was cold-launched from an Underwater Launch Platform positioned off the coast of Wonsan, North Korea.
-Several unidentified support vessels were also present at the launch site.
-The missile was fired eastward along a lofted trajectory with a maximum altitude of 565.5 miles (910 km) and a reported range of 280 miles (450 km).
-This caused the missile to land within Japan’s Exclusive Economic Zone, or within 200 nautical miles (230.2 mi; 370.4 km) of the Japanese coast.
-Initial reporting indicated that two projectiles were fired during this test.
-However; the second projectile was later confirmed to be the missile’s first stage separation.
+Based on available information, we know the Pukguksong-3 was cold-launched from an Underwater Launch Platform positioned off the coast of Wonsan, North Korea.
+Several unidentified support vessels were present at the launch site.
+The missile was fired eastward along a lofted trajectory reaching a maximum altitude of 565.5 miles (910 km) and reported range of 280 miles (450 km).
+This caused the missile to land within Japan’s Exclusive Economic Zone, within 200 nautical miles (230.2 mi; 370.4 km) of the coastline.
+Initial reporting indicated two projectiles were fired during this test.
+However; the second projectile was later confirmed to be separation of missile’s first stage.

 What we have gathered

 Dimensions: We do not have the exact dimensions of this missile, as is the case with most information following North Korean missile tests.
-We can tell that the Pukguksong-3 has several structural similarities to the KN-15 (Pukguksong-2) Medium-Range Ballistic Missile based on photos released by KCNA.
-However; there have been considerable changes made to the Pukguksong-3’s nose cone based on these photographs.
-It is unclear if this redesign was done to accommodate the Pukguksong-3’s submarine launch capabilities or if it is designed for testing purposes only.
-This redesigned nose cone is around half the length of the KN-15’s.
-We assess that these missiles are around 25.4 feet (7.75 m) in length based off this information, with the potential for these missiles to be as long as 26.6 feet (8.1 m) when accounting for the possibility of photographic perspective.
-The Pukguksong-3 is also roughly the same diameter of the KN-15 at 4.6 feet (1.4 m).
-The KN-15 and Pukguksong-3 were also observed having a similarly sized component detach following cold-launch in photographs of their respective launch tests.
-This assisted with assessing the dimensions of the Pukguksong-3’s nose cone and confirmed suspected similarities between these missiles.
+We determine, based on photos released by KCNA, Pukguksong-3 and KN-15 (Pukguksong-2) Medium-Range Ballistic Missile have several structural similarities.
+However, based on these photographs considerable changes were made to the Pukguksong-3’s nose cone.
+It is unclear if this redesign was to accommodate Pukguksong-3’s submarine launch capabilities or for testing purposes only.
+This redesigned nose cone is approximately half the length of the KN-15’s.
+We assess these missiles are 25.4 feet (7.75 m) in length based on this information, with the potential length to 26.6 feet (8.1 m) when accounting for the possibility of photographic perspective.
+The Pukguksong-3 is roughly the same diameter of the KN-15 at 4.6 feet (1.4 m).
+In photographs of their respective launch tests, KN-15 and Pukguksong-3 were observed with similarly sized component detach following cold-launch.
+These details assisted with our estimation on the dimensions of the Pukguksong-3’s nose cone and confirmed suspected similarities between these missiles.

-Flight Capabilities: It is best to assume the Pukguksong-3 can be used to attack targets out to 280 miles (450 km) in the short-term.
-While it is sound to assess that at a flat trajectory launch could increase the missile’s maximum range to as far as 1,242.7 miles (2,000 km), it is unclear if North Korea’s Navy can do this outside of a test environment.
-However; we may see a demonstration of this capability during a follow-up test launch from the underwater launch platform in Wonsan.
-Regarding speed, we assess that the Pukguksong-3 maxes out around Mach 10 (11,253.3 ft/s; 3,430 m/s).
+Flight Capabilities: It is best to assume the Pukguksong-3 can be used to strike targets out to 280 miles (450 km) in the short-term.
+While it is sound to assess a flat trajectory launch could increase the missile’s maximum range up to 1,242.7 miles (2,000 km), it is unclear if North Korea’s Navy has such capability outside test environments.
+However, we may see a demonstration of this capability during a follow-up test launch from the Underwater Launch Platform in Wonsan.
+Regarding speed, we assess the Pukguksong-3 maxes out around Mach 10 (11,253.3 ft/s; 3,430 m/s).
 This is primarily because of existing allegations that the KN-15, a previously tested North Korean missile that shares design similarities with the Pukguksong-3, was developed from technology found in the CSS-5 (Dong Feng-21), which reportedly has a maximum speed of 10 Mach.
 However; higher speeds cannot be ruled out due to the potential for continued engine developments by North Korea, with the maximum potential speed being estimated around 12 Mach (13,503.9 ft/s; 4,116 m/s).
 We also assess that the Pukguksong-3 is, at minimum, capable of utilizing Inertial guidance due to the widespread proliferation of this technology and its use onboard previously developed North Korean missile systems.

 What we do not know